MarcDiethelm/xtc/README.md

 - `_application` folder: The code that actually starts your app: Terrific bootstrap and any other global logic that depends on modules being available.
 If you need to build themeing into your app, this is the place too.

+### Module Creation

+To create new Terrific modules you can use a Yeoman generator.
+To install use:

+	sudo npm install -g yo generator-xtc

+To create a new module simply type

+	yo xtc:module

+in the project root folder.

 ### Module Testing

 You can write client-side tests for your Terrific modules.
 For any page your currently working on each contained module is tested atomically and the results are printed to the console.
 It's somewhat limited because it's not application-wide and doesn't provide for inter-module (i.e. connectors) testing.
 But it's still very useful to see if something breaks on any given page.

 ### Building sprites with Glue